 Concepts and quests for justice, and struggles against injustice, have shaped human understanding and community relationships for centuries.
 Probing broad questions, our signature course, Social Justice 100, encourages students to think critically and expansively about the social world and the conditions of humanity.
 The course provides a foundational exploration of social justice concepts, issues and remedies, thereby developing the necessary analytical tools and information to assess inequality and address issues.
 Various instructors from our dynamic leadership team teach the class, which focuses on a interdisciplinary method of thinking and in-depth case studies

-SJUS 100 is offered each Spring semester.
-Our Spring 2022 instructor is Braveheart Gillani, a PhD student at the Mandel School of Applied Social Sciences.
-As of November 17, 2021, the Spring 2022 course is at capacity.
+SJUS 100 is offered most semesters depending on the number of minors and interest.
+Our Fall 2022 instructor is Braveheart Gillani, a PhD student at the Mandel School of Applied Social Sciences.

 Minor in Social Justice